Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Neil deGrasse Tyson loves to talk about sci-fi films and what these movies contain that don’t adhere to the principles of science facts.

-One of his podcasts featured James Cameron whom he interviewed about the films Avatar, Alien, Terminator and Titanic.
-The episode was titled “The Spirit of Exploration, with James Cameron”.
+One of the episodes features James Cameron whom he interviews about the films Avatar, Alien, Terminator and Titanic.
+The episode is titled “The Spirit of Exploration, with James Cameron”.

-They discussed about Cameron’s enthusiasm for science and how he used this in his box-office hit movies.
-They also talked about Cameron’s journey down the Marianas Trench, the deepest point on the Earth’s oceans.
+They discuss about Cameron’s enthusiasm for science and how he used this in his box-office hit movies.
+They also talk about Cameron’s journey down the Marianas Trench, the deepest point on the Earth’s oceans.

 The show gets even more interesting and funnier with the inclusion of “Outer Space or Underwater” game.